Commercial fishers and white spot disease

 Decontamination of fishing apparatus and vessel

 It is recommended that all equipment and vessels used for commercial fishing within the white spot disease restricted area are cleaned thoroughly before leaving the area – this includes cast nets or crab pots.
-Visit the recommended procedure for decontaminating fishing apparatus and vessels for further information or to watch the video.
+Read more about the recommended procedure for decontaminating fishing apparatus and vessels or to watch the video.

 White spot disease surveillance